manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 Mass m = 10 kg;
 ```

-Instead the operation is _declared_ between the _types_ of the operands using the following methods:
+Instead the operation is _declared_ in the _types_ of the operands using the following methods:
 ```java
 public R postfixBind(T lhs);
 public R prefixBind(T rhs);